dmijatovic/next14-mui-tailwind-theme-test/README.md

 #### AppHeader

 - update useAuth to useSession hook
+- FIX: changing the pages is not reflected in the menu (selected status is not updated)!
+- FIX: saveLocationCookie need to be moved to AppHeader
 - min height should be increased to 6rem to accomodate avatar.
 - Imports svg file directly and required additional webpack module.
 We can [use this link to manually create react components](https://react-svgr.com/playground/?typescript=true).